valarao/wordle-solver/docs/PerformanceExperiment.md

 ## Key Performance Determinants

-This experiment stemmed from the believe that there were a few major determinants that influenced execution time of endpoint calls.
+This experiment stemmed from the belief that there were a few major determinants that influenced execution time of endpoint calls.
 - **Guess quality**: The guess quality (i.e. the bit score) reduces the space of possible answers.
 - **Number of words considered**: Size of the words dataset (i.e. full vs. reduced) mainly influences the performance of the first guess.
 This is because there is no prior information to pre-filter.
 This would continue to be a major determinant when the guess quality is low.